-1. Which job to pursue
+1. Which job should I pursue?

 These also tend to be customer-facing roles where you’ll work closely with other team members, so they’re a great choice if you want to make friends and develop your language skills quickly.
-Don’t worry about these being a ‘waste of time’ just because they’re not directly relevant to your career, either; a bar job, for instance, will still demonstrate excellent communication skills, the ability to work well under pressure and strong time-keeping skills.
+Don’t worry about these being a ‘waste of time’ just because they’re not directly relevant to your career, either; the skills you build here will always be transferable to your career of choice in the future.
+A bar job, for instance, will still demonstrate excellent communication skills, the ability to work well under pressure and strong time-keeping skills.

-2. Which country to choose
+2. Which country should I choose?

 Some of the most popular countries for work abroad are:

-3. Your minimum wage
+3. Your salary expectations

-Be clear on the minimum wage you’ll accept.
+Be clear on the minimum wage you’ll accept and know that this can vary from country to country.
 There are plenty of ‘travel experiences’ advertised, targeted at young people, that will expect you to work for little to no pay.
-Unless you’ve decided to volunteer your time freely for a good cause, you should set yourself a minimum wage for your work and stick to it.
+Unless you’ve decided to volunteer your time freely for a good cause, you should set yourself a minimum expected wage for your work and stick to it.